CS-SI/pytest-executable/doc/test-case.rst

 Tolerances
 ----------

-To change the tolerance for comparing the Velocity variable and allow to compare a new NewVariable variable:
+To change the tolerance for comparing a quantity in the |exe| outputs to a reference and allow to compare a new NewVariable variable:

 .. code-block:: yaml

    tolerances:
-       Velocity:
+       quantity1:
            abs: 1.
-       NewVariable:
+       quantity2:
            rel: 0.
            abs: 0.